 Our mission in Nepal

 We are now up and running with the establishment of UWS Nepal in the Eastern Nepal region!
-Since July 2015, we have taken our first steps with UWS Nepal with a pilot project of five or six schools that we are aiming to open by early 2016.
+Since July 2015, we have built 7 schools, and have many more in development.

 Surya Karki is leading the project and team development.
 Surya was born in Nepal, educated in Venezuela and USA, and is a co-founder of Maya Nepal, a network of rural schools providing free education.
 This gives him the perfect background to establish our new UWS venture.
 We aim to open UWS Nepal Schools in January 2016 and refine the UWS Community School model in Nepal.